Parent & Student Resources

 Title 1 Summer Blast

 This program provides a Math, Literacy, and experiential Science, Technology Engineering, and Math (STEM) exploration for eligible students.
-This program targets students who are at high levels of academic risk by providing 4 hours of daily instruction for 16 days in June.
+This program targets students who are at high levels of academic risk by providing 4 hours of daily instruction for 16 days in June and July.
 This program focuses on students with limited financial resources that also display additional needs that may affect their learning during the regular school year.
 Students are taught by District 15 teachers and enrollment averages around 1,000 students per summer.

 Extended School Year (ESY)